ebuchman/blog/content/posts/properties-of-money.md

 unit, the dollar.
-But such a totalizing monetary construction is unique in the history of monetary systems, which are characterized by a plurality of monetary forms and substances that unbundle the properties of money and bridge across different domains and scales of exchange.
-Even the dollar system has the properties of money effectively unbundled between the USD as the Unit of Account, the eurodollar as the Medium of Exchange, and the US Treasury Security as the Store of Value.
-But by running our economies effectively blind to the underlying reality of these tensions, we have more or less precipitated a perpetual crisis in the liquidity, legitimacy, and solvency of our monetary order.
+But such a totalizing monetary construction is unique in the history of monetary systems, which are characterized by a plurality of monetary forms and substances that unbundle the properties of money and bridge across different domains and scales of exchange.[^globalhistory] Even the dollar system has the properties of money effectively unbundled between the USD as the Unit of Account, the eurodollar as the Medium of Exchange, and the US Treasury Security as the Store of Value.
+But by running our economies effectively blind to the underlying reality of these tensions, we have precipitated a perpetual crisis in the liquidity, legitimacy, and solvency of our monetary order.
-Surely this is something we will want to understand better.
+Surely this is something we need to understand.
+This series hopes to help.

-Each of the posts that follow will explore each of the properties of money, along with one of its tensions.
+We expect the series will proceed with the following posts.
 First, we will look at the Unit of Account, the denominator of debts, and its tension with the Medium of Exchange, which yields the problem of liquidity.
 From there we will turn to the Medium of Exchange, the clearing wheel of the here and now, and to its tension with the Store of Value, a repressed battle over legitimacy.
 Finally, we will turn to the Store of Value, the guardian of debts to be cleared